Unlock The Secret Behind The Expansion Of The ICS Modular Organization—What Leaders Are Hiding!

 1. Map Existing Capabilities

 Start with a capability matrix.
-But list every function your current systems perform—sensor acquisition, data logging, OTA updates, etc. —and note which teams own them Still holds up..
+List every function your current systems perform—sensor acquisition, data logging, OTA updates, etc.—and note which teams own them And it works..

 2. Define the Interface Contract